 What Is Dynamic Range In Photography?
 Plus, How It Affects Your Photos

-For example, if the sensor in your digital camera has a limited dynamic range, it could result in over or underexposed photos.
-Compared to your eyes, you see all the detail in the highlights and shadows.
-But even then, if it’s too bright or dark, you also are unable to see all the details.
+For example, if the sensor in your digital camera has a low dynamic range, it could result in detail not being captured either in the Highlights or Shadows.

 Table of Contents

 In essence, the dynamic range in photography refers to the measurement between maximum and minimum values of light.

 In essence, the dynamic range in photography refers to the measurement between the maximum and minimum values of light, in a scene being photographed.
 Which is different from tonal range...